victor-gp/lucario-vscode-theme/docs/style-guide/workbench.md

+# Style Guide / Workbench

+This document details the colors for those elements surrounding the code editor: Sidebars, widgets, menus, tabs, buttons, etc.

+This is what the Atom editor called the 'UI theme' (as opposed to 'syntax theme'), or Sublime Text calls the 'theme' (as opposed to the 'color scheme', which "controls the highlighting of source code, markup and prose").

+VS Code calls this 'workbench'.
+Its colorable elements are documented [here](https://code.visualstudio.com/api/references/theme-color).

-# Reproducing Atom's One Dark UI
+## Reproducing Atom's One Dark UI

+This port of the Lucario theme is **inspired by the combination of Lucario + One Dark UI on Atom.** Lucario being the syntax theme and One Dark UI being the UI theme.

-The One Dark UI theme [depends on the syntax theme](https://github.com/atom/atom/tree/master/packages/one-dark-ui#faq), Lucario in our case.
+On Atom, the One Dark UI theme [depends on the syntax theme](https://github.com/atom/atom/tree/master/packages/one-dark-ui#faq), Lucario in our case.

 In particular, the base background color is the syntax background color.
 Lucario defines its `*Selection` color for that.
-Most every other UI color is derived from this color.
+Pretty much every other UI color is derived from this color.

+## Main background & foreground colors

-## Tracing ~~back~~ forward the color variables for One Dark + Lucario
+### Tracing ~~back~~ forward the color variables for One Dark + Lucario

 This is the math, with references to the code on GitHub.